-- Personality disorders: A rigid and unhealthy pattern of thinking, functioning and behaving that often results in trouble perceiving and relating to people and situations.
+- Personality disorders: Rigid and unhealthy patterns of thinking, functioning and behaving that often result in trouble perceiving and relating to people and situations.

 - Psychosis: A disorder characterized by a disconnect from reality that can include hallucinations and delusional thoughts.